flucto-gmbh/motion-sensor-box/doc/dependencies/chrony/time-synchronisation.md

 # YASB Temporal synchronisations

-In order to enable precise, distributed measurements with multiple YASB boxes, gnss time synchronisation is required (see [gpsd.md](gpsd.md) for details).
+In order to enable precise, distributed measurements with multiple YASB boxes, gnss time synchronization is required (see [gpsd.md](../gpsd/gpsd.md) for details).

-To set the system wide clock precisly, yasb relies on chrony and it's daemon chronyd.
+To set the system wide clock precisely, yasb relies on chrony and its daemon chronyd.

 ## Prerequisities

 Please make sure you have a functioning GNSS sensor with a pps device.
-If not, please refere to [gpsd.md](gpsd.md)
+If not, please refer to [gpsd.md](../gpsd/gpsd.md)

 ## Installation